 Depending on the number of allergies, you can organize a list of potential triggers.
 For example, if you have several food allergies, you can enter all of these within the application.
 The next time you are looking at recipes, you can refer to the list of potential allergens and prepare your meals accordingly.
 Allergy-friendly meals can be more easily prepared, once you have identified and replaced allergens in your diet (gluten, nuts, eggs, milk, etc.).

-It is a great advantage to be able to customize a list of allergies, as well as add notes to your records.
+It is a great advantage to be able to customize a list of allergies.
+You are also able to add notes to your records.
 For example, you can add accompanying warnings and show these to the waiter at your favorite restaurant.
 In this way, it will be easier to be recommended foods that do not contain any harmful allergens.
-The list is also useful in case of anaphylaxis, as the first responders might know with what they are dealing with.
+The list is also useful in case of anaphylaxis.
+This way first responders might know with what they are dealing with.

-The CareClinic health app can be used as an allergy diary, allowing one to track symptoms and describe in his/her own words how he/she is feeling.
+The CareClinic health app can be used as an allergy diary.
+You are able to track symptoms and describe in your own words how you are feeling.
 One can record detailed information on various allergens; for instance, when it comes to pollen, one can add descriptions and images of various types.

 Facts on allergies